 The most discernible activity during a sprint review is a demonstration of the functionality built during the sprint.
 But, a good sprint review includes more than just a demo.
-Let’s take a look at an agenda for the review.
+Let’s take a look at an example sprint review agenda that works for me.

 Welcome Participants & Set the Stage for the Sprint Review